davetimmins/davetimminsblog/Blog.Web/Views/Shared/posts/simple-extent-sharing.md

 ﻿A common request for web map applications is to have some sort of bookmark function.
 Bookmarks are just a quick way of jumping to a saved extent or view for your map and they are usually presented as a list of meaningful names.
 This is fine when you are using an application but what if you just want a way of sharing an extent with someone or creating a permalink of your extent / view.
-Here's a very quick and easy way to do it for the [Esri JS API](https://developers.arcgis.com/javascript/) using the `window.location.hash`.
+Here's a simple way to do it for the [Esri JS API](https://developers.arcgis.com/javascript/) using the `window.location.hash`.

 We only need to do 2 things for this.
 First, since we want to know the extent we need to hook into the map `extent-change` event and update the `location.hash`.
 Second, when we start the app we need to check the `location.hash` and if an extent is there then set the map extent accordingly.
 That's it!